Ashwagandha is an anxiety relief remedy that is effective, powerful and free of side-effects.

-In other studies it was also observed that Ashwagandha induces a calming anxiolytic effect that is comparable to the drug Lorazepam in all three standards.
-Ashwagandha also exhibits an antidepressant effect, comparable with that induced by imipramine.22
+In other studies it was observed that Ashwagandha induces a calming anxiolytic effect that is comparable to the drug Lorazepam.
+Ashwagandha exhibits an antidepressant effect, comparable with that induced by imipramine.22

 4. It works better than psychotherapy.

-In a study, patients with mild to severe anxiety were given a naturopathic treatment that included Ashwagandha, a multivitamin, dietary counselling, and cognitive-behavioural therapy.
+Participants with mild to severe anxiety were given a naturopathic treatment that included Ashwagandha, a multivitamin, dietary counseling, and cognitive-behavioral therapy.
 This seemed to have greater effect than standard psychotherapy alone.23

 5. It manages body weight in chronic stress.

-This preliminary research has pointed toward Ashwagandha’s adaptogenic potential but more trials and research are needed to establish its role as a stress reliever.
+This preliminary research points towards Ashwagandha’s adaptogenic potential.
+More trials and research are needed to establish its role as a stress reliever.

 1 P.V.Sharma,Sushruta ,Sushruta Samhita Volume 3 Uttartantra ,Chapter 62 page no 604, Chaukhambha Visvabharti, 2014.